iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 - automatic tracking and visualization of milestones of projects
 - automatic tracking and visualization of project traction, e.g., DAU, daily active txs and so on

 &nbsp;

-### Mapping Antenna SDK To Web3.js ###

-Antena SDK is the one developers used to access IoTeX blockchain's API.
-To ease the onboarding of Dapps, we need such a proxy which translates between Antenna SDK and Web3.js.

-&nbsp;